Skip to main content

 (c) Suspension or Revocation of Business License.

-(1) No person holding a business license validly issued under Chapter 40 of this Code and owning or operating a business in the City may use that business to provide, distribute, or sell any dangerous chemical inhalant.
-A violation of this section by any owner, operator, manager, employee, or agent of the business is an administrative offense that constitutes grounds for suspension or revocation of a business license under Section 40-28 of the Code.
+(1) A violation of this section by any owner, operator, manager, employee, or agent of the business is an administrative offense that constitutes grounds for suspension or revocation of a business license under Section 40-28 of the Code.
 A formal finding of guilt for violation of this section shall not be necessary to initiate proceedings under this subsection (c).

 (2) The Director of the Multidisciplinary Public Safety Task Force or their designee is authorized to inspect licensed businesses, document violations of this section, issue notices of violation, and forward such notices to the Commissioner of Revenue, Director of Finance, or such other employee of the Department of Finance designated by the Director of Finance for enforcement of this section.